-Update - 8-3-2022 - FY2023 - It is anticipated that we will hire five additional officers during FY2023.
-The number of officers hired could be increased based on need as well as candidates available.
-As such and if additional hires are made we will need to reallocate funding categories.
+It is anticipated that we will hire additional officers between FY2024 and FY2026.
+If additional hires are made we will need to reallocate funding categories.

-Update - 7-21-2022 - FY2023 - Lease Cost of Color Copier with Binding Machine - The monthly lease on this color copier with binding machine will enable us to prepare our training materials in-house without the necessity of obtaining external services.
+Lease Cost of Color Copier with Binding Machine: The monthly lease on this color copier with binding machine will enable us to prepare our training materials in-house without the necessity of obtaining external services.
 The annual expenses is estimated at \$6,000 or \$500 per month.